 Clean and prepare the laboratory and equipment as per the safety procedures and stringent hygiene regulations.

-Keep accurate and updated patient records of interaction, test history, and all other procedures.
+Keep accurate and updated patient records of interaction, test history, and all other functions.

 Provide refreshments to blood donors so that they take adequate sugar back into their system